 from €8,000 up to €15,000 over a 1 year period for local development projects recommended by employees in the following areas: education & training, disability, social, micro-entrepreneurship, environment, access to healthcare.

-research projects supported by the Foundation since 2008
+scientific projects supported by the Foundation

 countries where the Foundation supports projects